kimmyCosta/MindMetrixAssignmentVR/README.md

 It allows modular enemy creation and definition.
 The SO_SpawnableInfo will represent a type of enemy (which will be assign its corresponding VFX and sound).
 The SpawnManager handled in the GameState receives all the type of enemies as a ```List<SO_SpawnableInfo>``` and will randomly spawn it in a spawning area.

 ### Information retrieved
-In the folder Asset > Scripts > DataStruct, there are 4 ScriptableObject that will permit to create seamlessly a JSON, using JsonUtility.ToJson(_ourData_).
+In the folder Asset/Scripts/DataStruct, there are 4 ScriptableObject that will permit to create seamlessly a JSON, using JsonUtility.ToJson(_ourData_).
 The following information are :
 - EnemyDataEvent : information about the enemy for 1 interaction (reaction)
     - the state of the enemy (when was it killed: perfect kill, ok kill, self destroyed, not touched)
     - the number of point earned (based on the time of state and the information of the enemy, will be negative is self destroyed)